 Nutrition and Menopause

-As you approach menopause, you may have concerns about managing symptoms, such as hot flashes, disturbed sleep patterns, and vaginal dryness.
+, you may have concerns about managing symptoms, such as hot flashes, disturbed sleep patterns, and vaginal dryness.
 But if you are like many women, you may be unaware of your changing nutritional needs at this time.
 During menopause and beyond, your diet plays an important role in your health and well-being.
 What should you eat and why?

-Menopause is a natural part of a woman’s life cycle.
+is a natural part of a woman’s life cycle.
 It is characterized by the loss of monthly menstrual periods and the end of the ability to bear children.
 Most women reach menopause in their mid-40s to mid-50s, but some experience menopause earlier as the result of genetics, certain health conditions, surgical removal of the ovaries, or other factors.
 At menopause, your body produces much lower amounts of the hormone estrogen.
 This change has a strong impact on your health and nutritional needs.